 Are you fond of places that are full of historical landmarks?
 Do you wish to be taken away by marvellous natural landscapes?
-Both aspects are found in Scotland’s capital city; Edinburgh.
+Both aspects are found in Scotland’s capital city, Edinburgh.

 Edinburgh is one of the oldest cities in Scotland and its capital since the 15th century.
 It is considered the second-most populous city in Scotland and the seventh in the United Kingdom (UK).
 A city with a long historical timeline in the UK will be an excellent place to visit for historical artefact hunters.
-Because of its wide cultural and historical background, it was rated the UK’s second-best tourist attraction destination.
+Because of its broad cultural and historical background, it was rated the UK’s second-best tourist attraction destination.

 Visit the National Museum of Scotland